 Things like consistent profile descriptions and pictures make you more memorable as a recruiter goes through your profiles.

 I don't recommend LinkedIn resume review services.
 Everyone has 30+ years of experience and it all feels like BS.
-I like Rooftop Slushie, because it requires less vetting and your review is done by a FAANG employee rather than an HR person.
+I like Rooftop Slushie, because it requires less vetting and your review is done by a employee rather than an HR person.

 These recommendations are not for everyone.
 I wanted to work remote at a late-stage start-up or a scale-up, and I wasn't interested in corporations or young start-ups.